ivanbrugere/ivanbrugere.github.io/md-cv/index.md

 ## Current Objective

-I am currently seeking applied research scientist positions in industry, available in January 2020.
+I am currently seeking machine learning research scientist positions in industry, available in January 2020.

 <br />
 I focus on machine learning research and applications for social good.
 My current reasearch focuses on explainability and fairness, especially in complex domains such as graphs.
 I am also interested in model reduction for on-device and other low-resource environments.
-My PhD research focused on data science methodologies for inferring and validating graphs constructed from underlying data, with applications in interdisciplinary computational ecology, privacy and human mobile networks, and large-scale recommendation and search.
+My PhD research focused on data science methodologies for inferring and validating graphs constructed from underlying data, with applications in interdisciplinary computational ecology, mobile location privacy, and large-scale multimedia recommendation.

 ## Employment
 `Jan.
 2019-`